apache/fury/docs/protocols/xlang_object_graph_spec.md

 ### Type ambiguities

-Due to differences between type systems of languages, those types can't mapped one-to-one between languages.
+Due to differences between type systems of languages, those types can't be mapped one-to-one between languages.
 When deserializing, Fury use the target data structure type and the data type in the data jointly to determine how to deserialize and populate the target data structure.
 For example: